jmargutt/MultiSubsetMultiParticleCorrelators/README.md

 Notes:

 1) Subsets are currently defined only according to particles' charge and pseudorapidity, can be trivially extended to any particle feature.
+2) Overlapping subsets must be specified by hand, with AliFlowAnalysisMSMPC::SetOverlappingSubsets()
-2) The recursive algorithm to compute correlators is encoded in the method AliFlowAnalysisSubsetsGF::ucN()
+3) The recursive algorithm to compute correlators is encoded in the method AliFlowAnalysisMSMPC::ucN()